A Free Black Cabinetmaker’s Sideboard

 What is it?

 A large neoclassical sideboard made of mahogany, yellow pine, and tulip poplar.
-It was made between 1810-1820 and bears the inscription “Johnathan Moss by his hand.”
-Jonathan Moss, the maker of the sideboard, was a free Black cabinetmaker working in Lynchburg, Virginia.
+It was made between 1810-1820 and bears the inscription “William Moss by his hand.”
+William Moss, the maker of the sideboard, appears to have been a free Black cabinetmaker working in Lynchburg, Virginia.
 The accomplished quality of the woodworking, particularly in the manipulation of the matched veneers to create a complex pattern, demonstrates Moss's considerable skill as a cabinetmaker.

 What’s the story?